Concatedral de San Nicolás el Magno: History

 The old church was demolished in the same year (1793), and the church commenced construction, with walls made of limestone and brick and later reinforced with mud.
 The style of the church was heavily influenced by the Iglesia de la Candelaria that had been built in Medellín twenty years earlier.
-Chief construction official was Antonio de Orozco, and the painter, Jose Pablo Chávez, a native of Cali and resident of Santa Fe de Antioquia was brought in to paint the lower part of the balconies depicting a ship and skies.
+The chief construction official was Antonio de Orozco, and the painter, Jose Pablo Chávez, a native of Cali and resident of Santa Fe de Antioquia was brought in to paint the lower part of the balconies depicting a ship and skies.
 In December 1803 the Father's Jose Pablo de Villa and Mateo Cardona began to celebrate in the new church, not yet finished, and finally on 8 September 1804, with a solemn inauguration, the church was officially opened.

 On 21 March 1812, a treaty was signed and proclaimed in the church for the Constitution of the Free and Independent Sovereign State of Antioquia from colonial rule, in which 19 representatives of the towns of Antioquia participated.
 The independence was proclaimed in the pulpit of the church by the Bishop Jose Felix de Mejía, who was incidentally an uncle of the ex-president Liborio Mejía.
 On April 7, 1814, the funeral and subsequent burial of the dictator President of Colombia Juan del Corral took place.

 In 1892, the first substantial modification of interior and exterior occurred where the altarpieces of and clock dating from 1837 were altered.
 A meeting held on 30 December 1890, had decided that the two lateral towers of the main facade of the church, that originally had been made from wood were on the verge of sinking and needed immediate repair.
 The diocese set a budget of 1,500 pesos to conduct restoration work, but the total cost far exceeded this at 2,801 pesos.